Optimization-Free Diffusion Model -- A Perturbation Theory Approach: Details for Implementing the Proposed Method

 \subsubsection{Choosing a good Ansatz based on Eigenfunction}

 After choosing the base distribution and obtaining the associated eigenfunctions, we discuss how to select an appropriate subset of eigenfunctions to achieve an accurate score representation.
 Recall that the expansion in~\eqref{eq: eigenfunction integral} decays exponentially in time at a rate determined by $|\lambda_k|$, where all eigenvalues of the operator $\mathcal{L}$ in~\eqref{eq:K operator intro} are non-positive.
 Based on this observation, we sort the eigenfunctions in order of increasing $|\lambda_k|$ and prioritize those with smaller magnitudes, as they contribute more substantially to the representation.
-Thus, we choose the index set $\mathcal{S}$ for the eigenfunctions, corresponding to the index of the eigenvalues with smallest magnitudes.
+Thus, we choose the index set $\mathcal{S}$ for eigenfunctions to include the $|\mathcal{S}|$ eigenfunctions corresponding to the eigenvalues with smallest magnitudes.